 B. No Refund.
-No refund of filing fee shall be permitted for any reason even if the candidate withdraws voluntarily or is disqualified under the provisions of this law.
+No refund of filing fee shall be permitted for any reason even if the candidate withdraws voluntarily or is disgualified under the provisions of this law.

-• 36.
-Filing of Candidacy; Certification of Eligibility; Withdrawal of Candidacy
+♦ 36.
+Filing of Candidacy; Certification-of-Eligibility; Withdrawal of Candidacy

 A. Filing Period.
-The filing date shall be for an eight day period commencing at 8:00 a.m. on the first Monday of February of the election year and ending at 5:00 p.m. on the second Wednesday of February.
+The filing date shall be for a eight four (4) day period commencing at 8:00 a.m. on the first Monday of March of the election year and ending at 5:00 p.m. on the first Thursday following the first Monday second Wednesday of March.
 The deadline for filing for an elected office of the Cherokee Nation shall be publicized by the Election Commission.